 #5.
 Explore Burren National Park

-Give yourself a few hours to explore Burren National Park where granite formations and chunks of limestone are scattered through a landscape so many hold to be sacred.
+Give yourself a few hours to explore Burren National Park where granite formations and chunks of limestone are scattered through a landscape so many holds to be sacred.

-To explore the park, you can go for a hike – choose the red trail – where the route rolls over limestone scattered hills than climbs steeple before rewards hikers with a fantastic view over incredible landscape.
+To explore the park, you can go for a hike – choose the red trail – where the route rolls over limestone scattered hills before rewarding hikers with a fantastic view over incredible landscape.

 #6.
 Go surfing in Lahinch